-Previous calculations (made in 2016) had all but ruled out the probability of an impact in 2068.
+Astronomers in Hawaii recently studied how Yarkovsky acceleration, or pushes due to sunlight, would change Apophis’ orbit.
+In some instances, acceleration – a change in an object’s speed and direction through space – can help avoid a collision.
+Studies of Yarkovsky acceleration as related to asteroid Apophis suggest this is the case for this asteroid.
+Previous calculations (made in 2016) had already all but ruled out the probability of an impact in 2068.
 The chance of an impact was seen in 2016 as vanishingly small, at just 1 in 150,000 odds of impact, or a 99.99933% chance the asteroid would miss the Earth.
-The more recent observations, first discussed in October 2020 and updated again in early 2021, show a decreasing risk.

-In recent years, astronomers have been able to find and track tiny asteroids sweeping very near the Earth.
+Apophis is, of course, not the only near-Earth asteroid.
+In recent years, astronomers have been able to find and track many tiny asteroids sweeping near Earth.
 For example, on September 24, 2020, asteroid 2020 SW swept even closer to us than our meteorological and television satellites as well as other geostationary satellites, which orbit our planet at some 22,300 miles (35,900 km) from Earth’s surface.
 Asteroid 2020 SW came within about 7% of the Earth-moon distance.
 But asteroid 2020 SW is estimated to be only about 14 to 32 feet (about 4.5 to 10 meters) in diameter.
 That’s very small in contrast to asteroid Apophis.

-Asteroid Apophis will have an extremely close encounter with Earth on April 13, 2029.
-At its closest in 2029, Apophis will sweep just 23,441 miles (37,725 km) from our planet, or about 10% of the Earth-moon distance.
+The 2029 pass of asteroid Apophis.
+The April 13, 2029, encounter of Apophis with Earth will be extremely close.
+At its closest in 2029, Apophis will sweep at about 10% of the Earth-moon distance.
 That’s very close for a space rock over 1,115 ft (340 meters) across!
 Lance Benner of NASA/JPL commented:

 This will be the closest approach by something this large currently known.
 (In 2029) Apophis will be visible to the unaided eye for several hours, and Earth tides will probably change its spin state.

-Friday, April 13, 2029, will be more of a showtime for the general public and astronomers alike.
-Apophis will come so close that it’ll be visible to the unaided eye alone; something that almost never happens with asteroids!
+Friday, April 13, 2029, will be a showtime for asteroid Apophis, for the general public and astronomers alike.
+Apophis will come so close that it’ll be visible to the unaided eye alone; something that almost never happens with asteroids.
 According to NASA, Apophis will first become visible in the Southern Hemisphere and will look like a speck of light moving across Australia during this close encounter.
 It will be over the Atlantic Ocean at its closest approach to Earth.
 It will move so fast that it crosses the Atlantic in just an hour, and will have crossed the U.S. in the late afternoon/early evening within the next hour.
 Calculations indicate that Apophis will reach a visual magnitude of 3.1 during this approach, comparable to the stars in the Little Dipper.
-It is expected to be visible to the unaided eye from some areas of Australia, western Asia, Africa, and Europe.
+In 2029, Apophis is expected to be visible to the unaided eye from some areas of Australia, western Asia, Africa, and Europe.

 According to some estimates, an asteroid the size of Apophis can be expected to strike Earth about every 80,000 years.